MicrosoftDocs/azure-media-services/media-services/latest/includes/task-create-asset-filter-portal.md

 ms.author: inhenkel
 ---

-### Create or update an asset filter in the portal
+### Create, list or update an asset filter in the portal

 1. Navigate to the Media Services account you want to work with.
 1. Select **Assets**.
 The assets screen will appear.